 I work as a software architect in Washington, D.C. for a consulting company that serves federal government clients.
-I have 20 years of software engineering experience, working as an application architect, enterprise architect, Java enterprise developer, and development team leader.

 Architecture is about making choices

 Design choices balance competing needs.
 Some choices are more expensive than others to change when requirements change or when chosen solutions deliver insufficient value compared to their costs.
 When the cost to change is high, these architecturally significant choices call for more up-front analysis, proofs of concept, and clear understanding by the business and technology teams of the trade-offs being made.

 An important corollary to making decisions is: Decisions should be documented in a place they can be found.